Skip to main content

 Functions as JSON Arrays

-If a function has no extra metadata it may be represented as a JSON array.
+If a function expression has no extra metadata it may be represented as a JSON array.

 For example these two expressions are equivalent: